0ddjob/Commodore_VIC20/Internal_8KB/README.md

 # Internal 8KB RAM Expansion
-My attempt to create a simple internal RAM upgrade board for the original VIC-20 (two-prong power, not the CR).<br>
+My attempt to create a simple internal RAM upgrade board for the original VIC-20 (two-prong power, not the CR).
+And, I'm not touching the single 2114 used for the colour RAM.<br>

 NOTE: This is currently ...
 12-May-2025 ... still a work-in-progress.
 The design works, but I'm still tweaking it!